One question I get from customers is whether it is possible to weld stainless steel and mild steel together…

 Stainless steel has chromium and nickel, increasing its hardness over mild steel.
 Yet, this has the effect of also reducing its malleability when compared to mild steel.

-The result is that stainless is harder and more resistant to impact but more challenging to form.
+The result is that stainless is harder and more resistant to impact, making it challenging to form.

 Mild steel is easier to bend and shape because it is much softer, leaving it prone to damage from impacts and wear.

 |Highly resistant to corrosion & rust||Higher risk of corrosion & rust|

 |Lower thermal conductivity||Higher thermal conductivity|